suchialex/CINS3002-CW09/instructions.md

 <details>
   <summary>
     ✅ 13.
-Calculate Average - No user input
+Calculate Average - All students
   </summary>

   - For all students, print CWID and the average score rounded to two decimals, if scores are not present, print N/A